Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 This displays the Configure screen.
 By default, the fields are set to the names of objects that are created when you configure the connector.
 You can also provide names of existing objects.

+The virtual warehouse that you need to choose now will be used by the connector for background data ingestion processes.

 ![default config](assets/configure_defaults.png)

 Check out [Configuring the Snowflake Connector for ServiceNow®](https://other-docs.snowflake.com/en/connectors/servicenow/v2/installing-snowsight-2.0#configuring-the-sncv2) for more information on these fields.